 - Do this in the other three corners, selecting a color for each corner.

-- After the four corners have color, select a light color (white or cream) and then place the Radial Gradient tool in the center of the flower.
+- After the four corners have color, select a light color (white or cream) and then place the Bloom Tool in the center of the flower.

-- Drag the Radial Gradient tool downward to create a backlight behind the flower, which also softens the corner colors.
+- Drag the Bloom Tool downward to create a backlight behind the flower, which also softens the corner colors.
 Repeat this step for brighter light behind the flower.

-There are many creative ways to use the Radial Gradient tool to create interesting backgrounds.
+There are many creative ways to use the Bloom Tool to create interesting backgrounds.
 The best way to learn how to do this is to experiment using different colors.
 Your choices are endless.
 Here are a few more examples.

 In this example, I started with a bright pink background.
-I then added the two yellow gradients.
+I then added the two yellow Blooms

 In the next example, I started with a light yellow background.
-I then added a deep purple Radial Gradient behind the flower.
-Then I added a medium blue Radial Gradient behind the flower, leaving some of the purple edges of the first gradient showing.
+I then added a deep purple Bloom behind the flower.
+Then I added a medium blue Bloom behind the flower, leaving some of the purple edges of the first gradient showing.

 In the next example, I started with a medium blue background.
-Next, I used the Pencil tool with pink and white colors to create a plaid background.
-I then added a white Radial Gradient behind the flower.
+Next, I used the Pencil Tool with pink and white colors to create a plaid background.
+I then added a white Bloom behind the flower.

-As you can probably determine by now, radial gradients are very useful for creating interesting backgrounds.
+As you can probably determine by now, the Bloom Tool is very useful for creating interesting backgrounds.